 - Recently Updated

-A Ph.D. in English or English literature is useful for those interested in teaching at the college level.
-Students in an...
+A Doctor of Philosophy (Ph.D.) in English or English literature is useful for those interested in teaching at the college...

 Here are online practice tests for grammar, listening, essay writing, and speaking.
 We also have online practices tests in...

 A place to study and practice English.
 We offer a wide array of online English courses.
 Select the one you're most interested...

 - English Vs. Journalism Degrees: What's the Difference

 - Jobs for an English Major: Career Info for Recent Graduates

 - I, Robot: Robots Teach English in South Korean Schools

 - Best School in San Francisco for a Marketing & Public Relations Degree

 - Limnologist: Job Description, Duties, Outlook and Salary